The future of disaster prevention technology was showcased in an interactive video exhibit.

-Japan, a country with a high risk of natural disasters, places a significant emphasis on disaster prevention.
-Despite ongoing advancements, challenges persist in the realm of disaster prevention.
-However, we are confident that future technological advancements will provide effective solutions to these challenges.
-At SEIRYO ELECTRIC, we leverage our extensive technologies and expertise in disaster prevention and mitigation to offer innovative solutions that will contribute to a safe, secure, and comfortable society.
+Japan, a country with a high risk of natural disasters, has always placed a significant emphasis on disaster prevention.
+Despite ongoing advancements, challenges have remained in the realm of disaster prevention.
+However, we were confident that future technological advancements could provide effective solutions to these challenges.
+At SEIRYO ELECTRIC, we brought together our extensive technologies and expertise in disaster prevention and mitigation to present innovative solutions that we believe will contribute to a safe, secure, and comfortable society.

 Supervisor